 The cage should hold enough perches that each bird has a comfortable resting spot, but not so many that the space feels crowded.
 Remember that birds tend to prefer a high spot, because this feels safer.
 If a bird comes into a new cage with several levels of perches available, he will usually gravitate to the highest, and ignore the others.
 Unfortunately, he ends up getting less use out of his living space.
 A good way to get a new bird comfortable using more of the cage is to initially set up the cage with perches no higher than mid level.
 Then, after giving him a few weeks to settle in and decide on favorite spots, add a high perch.
 Since all of mid level perches are now familiar and feel safe he won’t abandon his old spots, and he will now have an extra perch.

 For water there are two choices: an open bowl or a water bottle.
 An open bowl of water can collect food, dust or debris, while a water bottle runs the risk of getting blocked up.
 The best idea is to have both available at all times.
-When buying a water bottle, make sure to get one that clamps securely to the cage side, like the bottle pictured at right.
+When buying a water bottle, make sure to get one that clamps securely to the cage side.
 The water bottles which are supposed to be held to the cage with a loop of wire tend to slip.

 Both a cuttlebone and a mineral block supply your bird with needed nutrients, and a chance to exercise his chewing instinct.
 A bird’s beak is always growing, and an outlet for chewing helps wear it down.
 These items are quite inexpensive, and having both benefits your bird.